-24 cases to keep your iPhone SE looking like new
+The 20 best iPhone SE cases to keep your phone looking like new

 Tech21 Evo Mesh Case ($18+)

 An eye-catching mesh pattern and a special TPU formula that delivers solid drop protection should be enough to draw the Evo Mesh to your attention.
-If not, however, the case comes outfitted with easy-to-use button covers and accurate openings for your phone’s side switch, camera, and ports.
+The case also comes outfitted with easy-to-use button covers and openings for your phone’s side switch, camera, and ports.
 The case is flexible and very easy to grip.
 It’s also translucent and comes with a white, black, or pink tinge.
 Tech21 is a name you can trust, and your iPhone SE will survive falls of up to 6.6 feet in height if it’s wearing this case.

 Buy one now from:

 You’ll love the metallic style of this attractive case.
 It’s a hard shell that snaps onto your iPhone SE, and it has a soft plastic layer inside to prevent any impact damage from bumps and falls.
-There’s a little lip on the front of the case to protect your phone’s screen when you lay it face down.
-The cut-outs are perfect, including the round one on the back that showcases the Apple logo.
+There’s a little lip on the front of the case to protect your phone’s screen when you lay it facedown.
+The cutouts are perfect, including the round one on the back that showcases the Apple logo.
 The matte, metallic frame is only interrupted by soft plastic sections for the ports and the tactile button covers.
-The back panel is made of brushed aluminum, and there’s a shiny, silver ring to highlight the logo cut-out.
+The back panel is made of brushed aluminum, and there’s a shiny silver ring to highlight the logo cutout.
 This classy case also comes in one of several colors, including a pink and gray.

 Buy one now from: